bookofproofs/fpl.net/Fpl/Fpl/DocuFplGrammarPocShiftFromPythonToFSharp.md

 The following documentation describes the syntactical amendments and provides a rationale behind each.

 ### General improvements to the AST
-* Consequent structuring of the AST using annotations
+* Consequent structuring of the AST using F# types
 * Skipping rule names not needed in the AST is now done automatically in FParsec
+* A stricter syntax
-* A more careful placement of whitespace and comments
+* A more careful placement of whitespace, comments

 ### Error recovery
-* Both the original tatsu parser generator and the new, FParsec-based parsers do not provide in-built error recovery
+* Both the original tatsu parser generator and the new, FParsec-based parsers do not provide in-built error recovery.
 * However, the Fparsec-based parser provides more programmatic control.
-* Error recovery can be added to the FPL parser more easily but is not available still.
+* An experimental approach to error recovery is being added to the FPL parser.

+### Changes to the Grammar (Details)
+#### Uses clause
+The uses clause now requires a separate block.

 ### More stringent predicate syntax
 * Giving up mixing up statements and index variables being not predicative in the choice rule of Prime predicates